MicrosoftDocs/VBA-Docs/api/Publisher.ParagraphFormat.SpaceBefore.md

 ## Example

 This example sets the spacing before and after the third paragraph in the first shape on the first page of the active publication to 6 points.
-This example assumes there is at least one shape on the first page of the active publication.
+This example assumes that there is at least one shape on the first page of the active publication.

 ```vb
 Sub SetSpacingBeforeAfterParagraph()